iluwatar/java-design-patterns/bridge/README.md

 ---
-title: "Bridge Design Pattern in Java: Decoupling Abstraction from Implementation"
+title: "Bridge Pattern in Java: Decouple Abstraction from Implementation"
+shortTitle: Bridge
 description: "Learn about the Bridge design pattern in Java.
 Decouple abstraction from implementation to enhance flexibility and extensibility.
 Explore real-world examples, class diagrams, and use cases."
 category: Structural
 language: en